-- Closing a temperature loop gives "indirect" level control, and levels may be controlled with D and B (LV-configuration) even for high reflux columns. - 2.
-Interaction of level control with remaining composition control is negligible with the LVconfiguration. - "Self-regulation" in terms of disturbance rejection (which is unfavorable for the LV-configuration) is much better when a temperature loop is closed (see right two columns in Table 1) - 4.
-With a sufficiently fast temperature loop, there is almost no two-way interaction in the remaining two-point control problem, that is, the steady-state RGA approaches 1, even for the LVconfiguration.
+- 1. With a temperature loop closed we achieve "indirect" level control, and levels may be controlled with D and B even for high reflux columns. - 2.
+Interaction of level control with remaining composition control is negligible with the LV-configuration. - 3.
+"Self-regulation" in terms of disturbance rejection is much better when a temperature loop is closed (see right two columns in Table 1) - 4.
+With a sufficiently fast temperature loop, there is almost no two-way interaction in the remaining two-point control problem, that is, the RGA approaches 1.